Structure-preserving numerical schemes for Lindblad equations: Numerical examples

 \section{Numerical examples}

-In this section, we will apply and test structure-preserving schemes in \secref{sec::scheme} to two specific Lindblad equations: a two-level decaying Lindblad equation ($\dimn = 2$), and a two-level atom interacting with quantized photon field ($\dimn = 20$ is considered below).
-We will demonstrate the order of convergence for structure-preserving schemes, as well as their nice stability for large $\dt$.
-We also notice that the error prefactors for structure-preserving schemes could be larger than those for Runge-Kutta schemes in the slightly strong interaction region, and we will discuss this observation in more details below.
+We demonstrate the performance of structure-preserving schemes developed in \secref{sec::scheme} for three examples: a two-level decaying Lindblad equation ($\dimn = 2$), a two-level atom interacting with quantized photon field ($\dimn = 4$, $10$ and $20$ are considered), and a 1D dissipative Ising model with $2$, $4$, or $6$ atomic sites (namely, $\dimn=4$, $16$, $64$ respectively).
+We will demonstrate the order of convergence for structure-preserving schemes, as well as their improved stability for large $\dt$.
+We shall refer our structure-preserving (SP) schemes as $\text{SP}k$ where $k$ is the order of the scheme.
+The detailed expressions of structure-preserving schemes being tested below can be found in \eqref{eqn::sp_alg_1} (1st order), \eqref{eqn::sp_alg_2} (2nd order, midpoint), \eqref{eqn::third_order::1} (3rd order), \eqref{eqn::fourth_order} (4th order).